Gtxplosiom/directory-auto-sorter/README.md

 # directory-auto-sorter

-A simple desktop system-tray app that sorts files and group them into a directory
+A simple windows desktop system-tray app that sorts files and group them into a directory

 It has two modes: file-type and date sorting